 Separation of Rights can certainly come into play as well, where elements of copyright can be negotiated on different levels.
 You can refer to the WGA site for those details.

 Finally, the WGA does offer a service where you can register literary material with them.
 The fee is currently $10 for members and $20 for non-members.
 This registration is nothing more than a virtual and physical time stamp recording the date of registration if there is ever a dispute over authorship.
 This is not applicable in actual state courts, but through arbitration agreements that are usually written into contracts where writers agree that if there is ever a contractual dispute, an arbitration hearing will handle the circumstances and eventual decisions.
 Many entertainment lawyers think otherwise, mind you, believing that WGA registration is nothing more than a way for the guild to generate funds.
 You be the “judge” on that in the context of your own situation.

 Overall, how you protect yourself and your screenplays is up to you.
 Beyond the legalities, the reality of the situation, as mentioned above, is that studios and companies in Hollywood don’t want to be sued.
 It’s cheaper for them to purchase your screenplay, have the copyright signed over to them, and then produce it, as opposed to stealing it, producing it with any variations, and then having to deal with bad press and profit shares as a result of a lawsuit.

 Guild and U.S. Copyright registrations aren’t a requirement to market your script.
-But if you’re worried, they can offer you some added protection and piece of mind.
+But if you’re worried, they can offer you some added protection and peace of mind.
 You could just as easily rely on the time stamps within your computer for each script file and obtain witnesses by sending the script to your manager, agent, producer, etc. From what we’ve heard from insiders, that’s all you really need to do.